 In this case, the difficulty is that you have to test more: not only individual services, but also their interaction with each other.
 This greatly increases the time and resources that will be spent on testing, and the business, alas, is not ready for this.

+Serverless architectures represent a paradigm shift in cloud computing, where developers can focus solely on code without managing servers.
 In a serverless architecture, an external cloud provider is responsible for managing the server.
 Developers just need to worry about the code; the service provider will take care of security updates, load balancing, capacity management, scalability, logging, and monitoring.

 The entire application can be run using a serverless architecture or only part of it.
 As soon as the application code starts, the server allocates resources to it and releases them when the application is no longer in use, so this is only required when the application is in active use.